 This is the Knowledge and Skills / Training Policy (Policy) of the London Borough of Croydon Pension Fund (Fund) which is managed and administered by the Council.
-The Policy details the training strategy for members of the Pension Committee, the Pension Board and officers involved in the management of the Fund.
+The Policy details the training strategy for members of the Pension Committee, the Pension Board and Officers, including the Section 151 Officer, involved in the management of the Fund.

-The Council has delegated responsibility for the implementation of this Policy to the Director of Finance, Investment and Risk (Section 151).
+The Council has delegated responsibility for the implementation of this Policy to the Corporate Director of Resources and Section 151 Officer.